webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 # License

 This book is available under the CC0 license.
 The authors have waived all their copyright and related rights in their works to the fullest extent allowed by law.
-You May use this work however you want and no attribution is required.
+You may use this work however you want and no attribution is required.

-The only intention of this book is to make the world a better place.
-WebRTC is a wonderful technology but is difficult to use.
-This book is vendor agnostic, and we have tried to remove any conflicts of interests.

 # What is this book.